Convergence of Sign-based Random Reshuffling Algorithms for Nonconvex Optimization: Proof of The Main Theory

-\begin{restatable}{lemma}{momentumDiff} For all $i\in[n]$, by \Cref{df:signum} and according to \Cref{alg:signumRR_SVRG}, with $D_t^i = \frac{D_0}{\sqrt{n(t+1)+i+1}}$, we get \end{restatable} This lemma delineates the difference between the true and the estimated momentum, which will also be used to calculate the probability that the sign of the estimated gradient's component is different from the sign of the true gradient's component.
-We use \Cref{lemma:var reduction} to reduce the variance instead of directly using the gradient variance, thus getting rid of \Cref{Assp:VB}. \begin{restatable}{lemma}{momentumTrueGradientDiff} For all $i\in[n]$, by \Cref{df:signum} and according to \Cref{alg:signumRR_SVRG}, with $D_t^i = \frac{D_0}{\sqrt{n(t+1)+i+1}}$, we have \end{restatable} This lemma delineates the difference between the true momentum and the true gradient, which also will be used to calculate the probability that the estimators get a wrong sign of the true gradient.
+This completes the proof. \end{proof} This lemma delineates the difference between the true and the estimated momentum, which will also be used to calculate the probability that the sign of the estimated gradient's component is different from the sign of the true gradient's component.
+We use \Cref{lemma:var reduction} to reduce the variance instead of directly using the gradient variance, thus getting rid of bounded variance. \begin{lemma} For all $i\in[n]$, by \Cref{df:signum} and according to \Cref{alg:SignRR_SVRG}, with {$D_t^i = \frac{2\sqrt{d}n\gamma_0}{\sqrt{n(t+1)+i+1}}$,} we have { $\sum_{j=1}^d \EE\big[|[{q}_t^i]_j - [g_t^{i}]_j|\big] \leq \frac{4d^{3/2}Ln\gamma_0}{\sqrt{n(t+1)}} \frac{\beta}{(1-\beta)^2}.$ } \end{lemma} \begin{proof} According to \Cref{df:signum}, we have